justinas-sideikis/react-native-simple-navigation/README.md

 React Native lightweight library for navigation with swiping.

-Only tried it on typescript project and on Android, so I can't say id its works on ECMAScripc or on iOS device.
+Only tried it on Android, so I can't say if it works on iOS device.

 ## How to use: